 6. Track record of service

 Just as an elder must demonstrate a competency in teaching, so a deacon must demonstrate a competency in serving.
-It’s not enough to want to serve; a deacon ought to have a record of serving well.
+It’s not enough to want to serve; ought to have a record of serving well.
 About deacons, Paul said, “let them also be tested first, then let them serve as deacons if they prove themselves blameless” (1 Timothy 3:10).
 Paul seems to address the character and the competency of the person.
 Hold off elevating someone to the office of deacon who hasn’t demonstrated a competency in service.
 Who has a track record of making sure enough chairs have been set up for Bible study?
-Who is known to stay late to make sure the carpet is vacuumed or the dishes washed?
+Also, who is known to stay late to make sure the carpet is vacuumed or the dishes washed?
 Who does this without complaining?
 These are the members to recognize as deacons.

 7. Gets others involved

 Though your church should be full of servants, only some will be recognized as deacons.
 Therefore, it’s important for deacons to help others serve.
 The best deacons don’t do all the work themselves—they mobilize an army of volunteers.
 This requires the ability to delegate and work on a team.
 Who in your church manages to find jobs for others?
-Who disciples others by serving together?
+Also, who disciples others by serving together?
 Do you know someone who takes a small group to the nursing home or a team of singles to rake a widow’s yard?
 Find a person who creates teams, and you’ve probably found a deacon.

 8. Happy not to be recognized